DillonSoftware/dsw-git-flow/hotfix-process.md

 Both of those branch from `master` to `hotfixes/2.0.4`

+**You should immediately change the version number in the pom.xml to represent the hotfix version.**

 Changes are made directly to the hotfix branch, not a branch from it.
 These changes are pushed to the remote repository when completed.

 > At this point the task status is: `written`